-The response to the POST request to create a session includes:
+The response to the POST request to create a session shall include the following:

-- an X-Auth-Token header that contains a "session auth token" that the client can use an subsequent requests, and - a "Location header that contains a link to the newly created session resource. - · The JSON response body that contains a full representation of the newly created session object:
+- An X-Auth-Token header that contains a "session auth token" that the client can use an subsequent requests - A Location header that contains a hyperlink to the newly created session resource - The JSON response body that contains a full representation of the newly created session object (example below)

 '''

-Location: /redfish/vl/SessionService/Sessions/l
+Location: /redfish/v1/SessionService/Sessions/1

 X-Auth-Token: <session-auth-token>

 {

-"@odata.context": "/redfish/vl/$metadata#Session.Session",
+"@odata.context": "/redfish/v1/$metadata#Session.Session",

-"@odata.id": "/redfish/vl/SessionService/Sessions/l",
+"@odata.id": "/redfish/v1/SessionService/Sessions/1",

-"@odata.type": "#Session.vl_0_0.Session",
+"@odata.type": "#Session.v1_0_0.Session",

 "Id": "1",

 "Name": "User Session",

 "Description": "User Session",

 "UserName": "<username>"

 }

 '''

-The client sending the session login request should save the "Session Auth Token" and the link returned in the Location header.
+The client sending the session login request should save the "Session Auth Token" and the hyperlink returned in the Location header.
 The "Session Auth Token" is used to authentication subsequent requests by setting the Request Header "X-Auth-Token with the "Session Auth Token" received from the login POST.
-The client will later use the link that was returned in the Location header of the POST to logout or terminate the session.
+The client will later use the hyperlink that was returned in the Location header of the POST to logout or terminate the session.

 Note that the "Session ID" and "Session Auth Token" are different.
-The Session ID uniquely identifies the session resource and is returned with the response data as well as the last segment of the Location header link.
+The Session ID uniquely identifies the session resource and is returned with the response data as well as the last segment of the Location header hyperlink.
 An administrator with sufficient privilege can view active sessions and also terminate any session using the associated sessionId.
 Only the client that executes the login will have the Session Auth Token.